Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Min credit score: 550+

-Whether you need a term loan, a line of credit or a business cash advance, $75,000 business loans come in many forms to suit a range of credit scores.
-To qualify for a loan of this amount, you typically need to be in business for at least six months to a year or more and generate around $500,000 a year in revenue.
-Though some lenders may have more flexible time in business requirements depending on the type of business loan you’re after.
+Whether you need a term loan, a line of credit or a merchant cash advance (MCA), $75,000 business loans come in many forms to suit a range of business needs.
+To qualify for a loan of this amount, you typically need to be in business for at least six months and generate at least $120,000 a year in revenue.

 Where to get a $75,000 business loan